“Rationality Rules” Bungles Tom Holland

 Positive moral developments in Christian societies are always credited directly to Christianity.
 While negative actions, however widespread or entrenched, are dismissed as unfortunate aberrations.
 (18.37 mins)

 Where does Holland do this?
 We are not told.
 Woodford’s straw man has now become a ventriloquist’s dummy, saying things that Woodford imagines but which Holland simply never says.
-All contact with anything related to Holland’s actual arguments have now been totally lost – Woodford is now just making crap up.
+All contact with anything related to Holland’s actual arguments has now been totally lost – Woodford is now just making crap up.

 The Ghost Army of Historians